 A personal health budget is an amount of money to support your identified health and wellbeing needs, planned and agreed between you and your local NHS team.
 The aim is to give people with long-term conditions and disabilities greater choice and control over the healthcare and support they receive.

-Who can have a personal health budget?
+Our local offer: Who can have a PHB?

-01268 464550 or email firstname.lastname@example.org.
+For more information, contact 01268 464550 or email firstname.lastname@example.org.

 Can I have a personal health budget as well as a personal budget for social care and support?

 Yes.
-If you already have a personal budget for care and support from social services and your NHS team agrees, you can also have a personal health budget and ask for both to be paid into the same account. click here to contact Essex County Council Social Care department.
+If you already have a personal budget for care and support from social services and your NHS team agrees, you can also have a personal health budget and ask for both to be paid into the same account.

 Do I have to have a personal health budget?